charleschege/Poseidon/README.md

 ### Poseidon - god of the Solana sea 😂

-Poseidon is a Minimal Solana Client library that aims to be fast to compile and cache friendly.
+`poseidon-client` is a Minimal Solana Client library that aims to be fast to compile and cache friendly.

 Currently, not all RPC methods are implemented.
 If you are looking for a feature rich Solana RPC library, take a look at Solana Anchor library or the official Solana SDK and Solana-client.